Q. Dorian, first I have to tell you how much I LOVE Psycho-Tropics!

 A. I love suspense and twists and worked hard to build them, but a brain defect may have played a role.
 “Tornado brain,” as a friend called it.

 A. I hope so.
 I hate plots with gaping holes in them.
-If I spot a huge plot flaw in a book or movie, I can’t enjoy it, even if the rest of it is great.
+If I spot a big plot flaw in a book or movie, I can’t enjoy it, even if the rest of it is really good.